killjaqular/picasso/README.md

 <li>Require a user to register an account.</li>
 <li>Require a user to sign-in to their account.</li>
 <li>Allow users to upload images.</li>
-<li>Allow users to see a list of their saved images on their account from their machine.</li>
+<li>Allow users to see a list of their saved images on their account.</li>
 <li>Allow users to delete an image on their account.</li>
 <li>Allow users to download an image on their account to their machine.</li>
 </ol>